nghuyenthevinh2000/chain-captain-log/classic-terra/3-account-sequence-issue.md

 5. B: 0 (DeliverTx)
 6. C: 0 (DeliverTx)

 Continuing like so, Ante Handler will keep returning account sequence mismatch in DeliverTx stage.
 Failed messages are included in block, taking up spaces of other valid messages.
+Now, you see how account sequence mismatch happened.
+DeliverTx state and CheckTx state is supposed to be the same, if this continues, I am afraid that one day an app hash error will happen when a logic queries accSeq state.

 The solution to this is like so:
 1. First fix the ordering of Dyncomm Decorator to be before SigVerification and IncrementSequence decorator